aslom/serverless-nyc-bai-case-study/analytics/README.md

 # How to build and run BAI analytics action

-## Building and testng action code locally
+## Building and testing action code locally

 Mae sure python3 is installed: https://realpython.com/installing-python/